4jades/base-repository/docs/how_to_use.md

 * `update_from_model(base, update, *, session=None, convert_schema=None)`

   * Applies values to a persistent object and flushes.
-Returns Domain or ORM.
+Returns Schema or ORM.

 ---